FRAMINGHAM PUBLIC SCHOOLS

 Framingham Public Schools is dedicated to the goal of building a culturally diverse and pluralistic faculty committed to teaching and working in a multicultural environment and strongly encourages applications from persons with disabilities and who identify as members of historically underrepresented groups.CERTIFICATES, LICENSES, AND REGISTRATIONS:

-A valid Massachusetts Teaching license in School Counseling is required.
-Additional content area license is encouraged.
+Current and Valid MA DESE license as a School Social Worker.
 Please note that licensure requirements are subject to change at the discretion of DESE.TRAINING AND EXPERIENCE:

-Framingham Public Schools seeks candidates whose background, teaching, or service has prepared them to contribute to our commitment to diversity, inclusion, and belonging in all aspects of education.
+Framingham Public Schools seeks candidates whose background, teaching, or service has prepared them to contribute to our commitment to diversity and inclusion in all aspects of education.
 Also, we are interested in candidates who will bring to their professional practice the perspective that comes from a non-traditional educational background or an understanding of the experiences of those underrepresented in the educational field.SKILLS AND ABILITY:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.